TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/CreatingPages/Index.rst

 Creating Pages
 ^^^^^^^^^^^^^^

-Adding a new page can be done in two ways.
+There are two ways to add a new page.

-First make sure that you currently are in a module inside the category Web (e.g. in the page module).
+First make sure that you currently are in a module inside the category web (e.g. in the page module).

 .. _pages-creating-tree: